Cervical screening is available to women and people with a cervix aged 25-64 in England.

 How to refer

-- YouScreen self-sampling kits will be offered to women in participating practices in two ways.
-Either direct mailing to women overdue their screening by 15 months, identified through the national cervical screening database, or through the GP practice for women overdue by at least 6 months.
+YouScreen self-sampling kits will be offered to patients in participating practices in two ways.
+Either direct mailing to patients overdue their screening by 15 months, identified through the national cervical screening database, or through the GP practice for patients overdue by at least 6 months.
 Completed samples are returned postage free for testing by the Cervical Screening London laboratory.